dbrowning2/grapheneos/root.md

 You will be back to your rooted OS pre OTA update.
 Perform the OTA update again and reboot.
 Follow steps the steps from the beginning.

-## Disable System Updates (optional)
+## Disable Automatic Reboots

-First make sure automatic reboots are off in Settings -> System -> System Updates -> Automatic reboot.
+Make sure automatic reboots are off in Settings -> System -> System Updates -> Automatic reboot.

+## Disable System Updates (optional and not recommended)

 To disable system updates entirely go to Settings -> Apps -> See All xx Apps.
 In the upper right tap the three dots and select show system.
 Find `System Updater`, select it, and disable it.